 Agile projects are focused on producing output and solutions and there is significantly less focus on documentation.
 However, this is not to say that documentation is not required.
 Instead, documentation tends to be more summarised and slimmed down versus the significant longer documentation required under waterfall methodology.
 In this phase, the two key documents are the high-level change approach and high-level change impact assessment document.
 Some even use a ‘change on a page’ similar to a ‘plan on a page’.
 The high-level change impact assessment could also be a one-pager that calls out key stakeholder groups impacted and the nature of the impacts.

 Design and planning phase

-When we get to the design and planning phase of the project the key focus starts to shift into detailed articulation of what the change is.
+When we get to the design and planning phase of the project the key focus starts to shift into a detailed articulation of what the change is.
 In this phase, the approach in change work is again no different than under waterfall.
 However, the difference is that there may be more unknowns as the solution is being developed and shaped iteratively and continues to evolve over each iteration or sprint.

-The change manager needs to determine when there is sufficient information to start to work on the detailed change impact assessment.
+The change manager needs to determine when there is sufficient information to start work on the detailed change impact assessment.
 And this impact assessment will undoubtedly need to be reviewed and potentially updated as the solution changes.
-Other key deliverables such as stakeholder matrix, engagement and communication plan, change plan (including measurement) and risk assessment should also be captured, depending on the level of change complexity.
+Other key deliverables such as stakeholder matrix, engagement, and communication plan, change plan (including measurement) and risk assessment should also be captured, depending on the level of change complexity.

 The role of the change manager is to partner closely with the team to flesh out and define what the change is and what the change approach is throughout each sprint.
 Some may call out that this may sound quite messy since with each iteration the change approach could change.
 In practice, a lot of the impacts and change approach are fleshed out and captured before or during the sprint planning.
 With each scrum and iteration, the solution becomes more and more defined, and only tweaking would be needed on the change approach.